 Don’t let water damage bring down the curtain on your business

-Markel’s claims history reveals that our dance and performing arts clients experience water damage losses mostly resulting from: water intrusion from severe weather events, ruptured pipes, and toilet overflow.
+Dance and performing arts clients may experience water damage losses mostly resulting from: water intrusion from severe weather events, ruptured pipes, and toilet overflow.
 Water can cause significant damage to your dance floors and electronic equipment if it goes undetected.
 Additionally, slips and falls caused by water and debris on the restroom floor are frequently reported claims.
 These claims often result in a disruption of business continuity.
 How long that disruption may last depends on how well you are prepared to manage a water loss should it occur.

 With your commitment and support, we can work together to help reduce the likelihood of a water loss destroying your property and having an adverse impact on your business.